9 Things I Love About Britannia

 When I attended the Britannia launch event, I was adamant not to miss out on seeing Jaki Graham performing live.
 As an 80’s chick, it was a big deal to me.

-9. I Love P & O’s No Hassle Caribbean Fly Cruise
+9. I Love P & O Cruises No Hassle Caribbean Fly Cruise

-Flavia’s Top Tip – Get yourself an airport lounge pass for maximum relaxation pre flight.
+Treat yourself to an airport lounge pass for stress free pre flight experience.

 by James Martin